ashwani8090/react-input-glow/Readme.md

-# React Floating Input Component
+# React Input Glow Component

-The React Floating Input Component provides a flexible and customizable input field with floating labels.
+The React Input Glow Component provides a flexible and customizable input field with floating labels.
 It is designed to be easy to use and highly configurable.

 ## Installation